OilerNetwork/pitchlake_starknet/documentation.md

 - **Deposit**: LPs add liquidity to the next option round contract, updating their positions.
 - **Collect:** LPs can collect their premiums & unlocked liquidity from the current round (if they do not, the funds will be rolled over to the next round when the current round settles).
 - **Withdraw**: LPs withdraw from their liquidity in the _Open_ (next) round.
-- **\*Start Next Option Round**: Starts the next round’s auction, deploys the new next round, and updates the vault’s current & next pointers accordingly.
+- (1\*) Start Next Option Round\*\*: Starts the next round’s auction and deploys the new next round.
+Updates the vault’s current & next pointers accordingly.
 - **Getters**: There should be read functions on the vault for the current & next option rounds, addresses for option rounds, an LP's position value in the current round, and the premiums/unlocked liquidity an LP can collect from the current round.

-**Note:** Anyone can start a new option round, as long as the current round is Settled and the round transition window has passed.
+> **Note:** Anyone can start a new option round, as long as the current round is Settled and the round transition window has passed.
 The incentivisation scheme still needs to be designed.

 ## Vault <-> Option Round State Connection